quirky14-dev/HiveSync/docs/architecture_overview.md

 The billing subsystem operates entirely within the backend API layer and interacts with PostgreSQL for subscription storage, Redis for soft rate limits, and admin analytics for reporting and auditing.

+### HiveSync CLI

+* Stateless command-line client
+* Used for CI, backend workflows, automation, and non-UI environments
+* Authenticates via session-bridging or Personal API Tokens
+* Does not render previews or manage teams

+Authoritative behavior defined in `cli_spec.md`.

+### Web Account Portal

+* Lightweight authenticated web client
+* Used only for account-level security actions
+* Issues and revokes Personal API Tokens
+* Displays read-only subscription status

+Does not provide collaboration, previews, or project management.
+Authoritative behavior defined in `web_portal.md`.

 ---

 # 4. Core Architectural Principles